-Table 1 - Definition of Ter rms Activity Centres Retail, service and employment hubs that are usually well serviced by public transport.
-They range in size from local neighbourhood strip shops to major regional shopping malls and centres.
-Amenity Tree An indigenous tree capable of growing to a minimum height of 8 metres at maturity.
-Building Definition from Section 3AA of the Planning and Environment Act 1987 A building includes - a structure and part of a building or a structure; and fences, walls, out-buildings, service installations and other appurtenances of a building.
-Bioregion There are 18 Bioregions across Victoria.
-Bioregions represent a landscape-scale approach to classifying the environment using a range of attributes such as climate, geomorphology, geology, soils and vegetation.
-Nillumbik Shire is classified in the Southern Falls Bioregion.
-(Refer to appendix C for delineation of Highlands - Southern Fall Bioregion).
-Canopy Tree An indigenous tree capable of growing to a minimum height of 16 metres at maturity.
+Activity Control Datail carries and ampleyment hubs that are usually well carried by public transport.
+The Activity Centres Retail, service and employment hubs that are usually well serviced by public transport.
+The range in size from local neighbourhood strip shops to major regional shopping malls and centres.
+Building Definition from Section 3AA of the Planning and Environment Act 1987 A building includes - · a structure and part of a building or a structure; and · fences, walls, out-buildings, service installations and other appurtenances of a building.
 Character Area Areas with a common preferred character.
 Character Type Broad areas, where the desired character is the same.
 In these areas, the existing neighbourhood character and era of residential development are usually similar.
 Contemporary Architecture Contemporary architecture essentially refers to the current style of architecture.
 For example, a house built this year according to current trends would be considered contemporary architecture.
 Contemporary Infill Development A new development within a streetscape of older buildings.
-Dwelling Definition from Clause 73.03 of the Nillumbik Planning Scheme A building or part of a building used as a self-contained residence, which must include: · a kitchen sink; food preparation facilities;a bath or shower; and a closet pan and wash basin.
+Detached Dwelling A detached building comprising one dwelling on a site that is held exclusively with that dwelling and has a frontage to a public road (also includes townhouses).
+Dwelling A building or part of a building used as a self-contained residence, which must include: · a kitchen sink; food preparation facilities; a bath or shower; anda closet pan and wash basin.
 It includes out-buildings and works normal to a dwelling.
-Ecological Vegetation Classes (EVC) Ecological Vegetation Classes (EVC) are the standard unit for classifying vegetation types in Victoria.
-EVCs are described through a combination of floristics, lifeforms and ecological characteristics, and through an inferred fidelity to particular environmental attributes.
-Environmentally Sustainable Development An approach to development that seeks to meet the needs of the present without compromising the ability of future generations to meet their own needs.
-It has economic, social and environmental dimensions (Plan Melbourne 2017-2050, Glossary).
-ESD sometimes refers to 'ecologically sustainable development', e.g. as in section 4(1) of the (Victorian) Commissioner for Environmental Sustainability Act 2003 .
 Gable Roof A roof that connects to the wall of the building with a vertical end.
+Hipped Roof A roof that connects to the wall of the building with an angled end.
+Kerb and channel The gutter that is created to direct stormwater into the drain, constructed of concrete or bluestone.
+This type of kerb is known as an 'upstanding kerb'.
+Modern Architecture Modern architecture is a style of building that emphasizes function and a streamlined form over ornamentation.
+This design aesthetic is a departure from more elaborate and decorated homes like Queen Anne, Victorian, or Gothic Revival styles.
+Modern architecture usually involves sharp, clean lines.